AlekseiAgapov/5pAgos/README.md

 This script aligns the reads to the reference and prepares data for visualization.

 ## How to use it?
+### smDNA analysis
+Script reads_preprocessing.sh starts reads quality control with FastQC, then remove adaptors with cutadapt and makes quality control once again.
+For input one shoul specify a path to a directory that contains single fq.gz file with reads.
+Output - directories with FastQC output and trimmed.fastq.gz file with the processed reads. **It is important to check the quality of the processed reads and manually adjust cutadapt arguments if needed.**

-This repo contains 3 directories. <no_phage> and <with_phage> contain pipelines for analysis.
+This repo contains 2 directories. <no_phage> and <with_phage> contain <pipeline> directory for analysis.
 Bash script in <pipeline> directory launches the code.
 The choice depends on whether two (genome and plasmid) or three (genome, plasmid and phage) DNA molecules were present in the cell.
 The script has two arguments:

   **-p** is the number of threads to use for calculations (number of cores on the machine by default);

-  **-d** is the path to the working directory, that should include single raw reads <file_name>.fq.gz and a directory that contains two or three fasta files: genome.fa (the header should be >genome), plasmid.fa (the header should be >plasmid), and phage.fa (the header should be >phage) in case of <with_phage> pipeline.
+  **-d** is the path to the working directory, that should include trimmed.fastq.gz file (result of reads_preproessing.sh script) and a directory that contains two or three fasta files: genome.fa (the header should be >genome), plasmid.fa (the header should be >plasmid), and phage.fa (the header should be >phage) in case of <with_phage> pipeline.

 The script will calculate alignments and create a set of directories in the working directory, where R files for plot drawing will be copied.
 Manual adjusting of parameters (such as axis limits and labels) in R scripts is required.
 The result will be following plots:
 - chromosome and phage genome coverage with small DNA reads